littlejo/killerkoda-labs/aya-prod/aya-xdp/intro.md

 This lab explains how to create an XDP program with Aya.

-If you need more information, you can read the article: [XDP](https://blog.littlejo.link/en/ebpf-another-type/xdp/intro/).
+If you need more information, you can read the article: [XDP: The Ultra-Fast Firewall Inside Linux](https://blog.littlejo.link/en/ebpf-another-type/xdp/intro/).

 If you have some trouble, you can contact me on [LinkedIn](https://www.linkedin.com/in/joseph-ligier-4b86632).